GMAT Canada Registration - Information for Canadian Test Registrants

 For more information about the GMAC, visit the GMAC website.

 The Graduate Management Admission Test (GMAT) is a computer adaptive examination, designed by MBA students, and is administered year-round at test centres throughout the world.
-The GMAT measures verbal, mathematical, analytical writing, and integrated reasoning skills.
+The GMAT measures verbal, quantitative, analytical writing, and integrated reasoning skills.
 It is specifically designed to help business schools assess the qualifications of applicants for advanced study in business and management.
 Most business schools require candidates to have a GMAT score in order to assess their qualifications.

 For more information about the GMAT, visit the MBA website.